digital-skills-for-researchers/coursebook/modules/licensing/index.md

-## Block 1 | What are Licenses and Why do we use them?
+## Classroom | What are Licenses and Why do we use them?

 **Resources**